sam-h-bean/aks-goof/README.md

 * I created an API token in TFCloud and added it to my Github Actions secrets.
 * Create a Service Principal.
 This generates authentication tokens that are required for Terraform.
 To create the service principal from the commandline run `az ad sp create-for-rbac --name "azure-goof-tf" --role Contributor --scopes /subscriptions/<subscription id> --sdk-auth
 ` and put the credentials in your password manager.
-The `clientID`, `clientSecret`, `subscriptionID`, and `tenantID` should also be set as secrets in your Github repository to be accessed in your Github Actions CI/CD pipeline.
+The `clientID`, `clientSecret`, `subscriptionID`, and `tenantID` should also be set as env vars in tfcloud.
 The `clientID` and `clientSecret` are also required by the AKS resource so add them as Terraform variables in TFCloud.
+* After Terraforming ACR I needed to enable the admin user then get the username and password to use in Github Actions.
 *